solana-developers/solana-cookbook/docs/guides/data-migration.md

 footer: MIT Licensed
 ---

-# Upgrading a Program Accounts
+# Migrating a Programs Data Accounts

-## How can you upgrade a program's account?
+## How can you migrate a program's data accounts?

-When you create a program, each account associated with that program will have a specific data structure.
+When you create a program, each data account associated with that program will have a specific data structure.
 If you ever need to upgrade a program derived account, you end up having a bunch of leftover program derived accounts with the old structure.